Table of Contents

 According to the manufacturer, any consumer who has an EcoTech EZ or Emerson variable speed pool motor with the listed model numbers must stop using the motor immediately.
 You can tell if your motor is involved in the recall by locating the plate with the model number on the side of the pool pump.
 The recalled motors also have a programmable user interface on top.
 Users should contact Nidec Motor Corp to schedule a pump repair to have the external ground wire installed.

-Victim of Pool Shock?
+Was Your Loved One a Victim of Pool Shock?
 Contact Us Today

 If anyone you know has been shocked by a defective pool pump motor, we want to hear from you.
 We are investigating claims across the country and want to hear from anyone who was shocked by a recalled EcoTech EZ or Emerson pool pump motor.
 Contact us today to learn more about the recalled pump and whether you are eligible to seek compensation.